immersive-web/ar-common/README.md

 All work in the Immersive Community and Working Groups is supported by this [Code of Conduct](https://github.com/immersive-web/community-resources/blob/master/CODE_OF_CONDUCT.md).

-Please read and undestand the [license](LICENSE.md) before contributing.
+Please read and understand the [license](LICENSE.md) before contributing.